Skip to main content

 Veronica Roberts

 Veronica Roberts is the John and Jill Freidenrich Director of the Cantor Arts Center.
-Before coming Stanford, she was the Curator of Modern and Contemporary Art at the Blanton Museum of Art at The University of Texas at Austin since 2013.
+Before coming to Stanford, she was the Curator of Modern and Contemporary Art at the Blanton Museum of Art at The University of Texas at Austin since 2013.
 At the Blanton, she curated the nationally touring exhibitions Nina Katchadourian: Curiouser, which traveled to the Cantor in 2017, and Converging Lines: Eva Hesse and Sol LeWitt.
 Roberts also presented projects with artists Vincent Valdez, Lenka Clayton, Donald Moffett, Susan Philipsz, Ed Ruscha and Diedrick Brackens, and co-curated an exhibition of Charles White works jointly acquired by the Blanton and Art Galleries at Black Studies.
-She opened the exhibition Assembly: New Acquisitions by Contemporary Black Artists in 2021, and another, Day Jobs, featuring work by Emma Amos, Larry Bell, Mark Bradford, Tishan Hsu, Jim Campbell, Genesis Belanger, and many others, will open at the Blanton in early 2023.
+Her final exhibition at the Blanton, Day Jobs, featuring work by Emma Amos, Larry Bell, Mark Bradford, Tishan Hsu, Jim Campbell, Genesis Belanger, and many others, was recently reviewed by The New York Times.
+Day Jobs will open at the Cantor in March of 2024.

 Prior to her role at the Blanton, Roberts held curatorial positions at the Museum of Modern Art in New York, the Indianapolis Museum of Art, and the Whitney Museum of American Art.
 She also served as director of research for the Sol LeWitt Wall Drawing Catalogue Raisonné.
 She earned her MA from the University of California, Santa Barbara, and her BA in art history from Williams College in Massachusetts.